Domi Richardson

-Dominique Elyse Richardson (born October 18, 1992) is an American soccer player who plays for NJ/NY Gotham FC in the National Women's Soccer League (NWSL).
+Dominique Elyse Richardson (born October 18, 1992) is an American soccer player who plays as a defender.
+She previously played in the National Women's Soccer League (NWSL) for the Houston Dash and NJ/NY Gotham FC (formerly Sky Blue FC).

 Club career

 Houston Dash, 2014

 Richardson signed with the Houston Dash after participating in open tryouts.
 She played in 2 games before being released by the club in May 2014.